Saint-Brice-sous-Forêt

-Saint-Brice-sous-Forêt (literally "St. Brice-under-Woods"; /fr/) is a commune in the Val-d'Oise department in Île-de-France in northern France.
+Saint-Brice-sous-Forêt (/fr/) is a commune in the Val-d'Oise department in Île-de-France in northern France.
 Sarcelles–Saint-Brice station has rail connections to Persan, Luzarches and Paris.

 Education

 In the commune there are four preschools/nurseries, four elementary schools, and one junior high school with a total of about 1,500 students as of 2016.